Buying Tips

 When buying a Japanese import car, two questions come up constantly: do I need the auction sheet if I'm getting a local inspection?
 And if I have the auction sheet, do I really need to pay for an inspection as well?

-The short answer is that they cover completely different things — one tells you the car's history in Japan, the other tells you its current physical condition.
+The short answer is that they cover completely different things — one tells you the car's history in Japan, the other tells you its current physical condition after shipping.
 Used together they give complete protection.
 Used alone, each leaves significant gaps that dealers and importers can exploit.

-This guide explains exactly what each document covers, what neither covers, how costs compare across different countries, and the right order to use them when buying a Japanese import.
+This guide explains exactly what each document covers, what neither covers, how costs compare across countries, and the right order to use both when buying a Japanese import.

 🇯🇵 Japanese Auction Sheet